hoo29/keycloak-client-authz/README.md

 Keycloak's built in authorisation services only provide for evaluation of policies but delegates enforcement to the clients themselves.
 For COTS software and SPA web apps this isn't always feasible.

+# versioning

+The plugin releases are formed of two versions `x.x.x-y.y.y` where `x.x.x` is they Keycloak version this plugin was built against and `y.y.y` is the semantic version of the plugin.
+Details of the plugin version can be found in the [CHANGELOG](./CHANGELOG.md).

 # installation

 The compiled plugin is available at the project's [releases page](https://github.com/hoo29/keycloak-client-authz/releases).